 Educational Opportunities Program

 The Educational Opportunities Program (EOP) was established at the University at Albany in 1968.
 The program seeks to provide admission opportunities for economically and educationally disadvantaged students who wish to enroll in one of many undergraduate departments at this University.
-Having the second largest EOP in the SUNY system with nearly 650 students being served, one objective of the EOP is to see that each student admitted is provided with all the services and assistance necessary for success in whatever degree program he or she seeks to complete.
+Having the second largest EOP in the SUNY system with over 700 students being served, one objective of the EOP is to see that each student admitted is provided with all the services and assistance necessary for success in whatever degree program he or she seeks to complete.
 To this end, students enrolled in the Educational Opportunities Program are provided with supportive services designed to help students who need assistance in academic, financial, social, or personal matters.
 Specifically, the following services are provided to EOP students by a staff of professional counselors and departmental faculty members:

-- Developmental course work in reading/writing, math, and study skills
+- Developmental coursework in reading/writing, math, and study skills

-- One to-one-personal/academic counseling
+- One-to-one-personal/academic counseling

 - Free one-to-one tutorial assistance